rancher/rancher-docs/versioned_docs/version-2.8/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/configure-azure-ad.md

 #### 4. Allow Public Client Flows

-To login from Rancher CLI you must allow public client flows.
+To login from Rancher CLI you must allow public client flows:

 1. From the left navigation menu, select **Authentication**.